For urgent consular assistance call

 airline

-Do not travel to Libya due to ongoing fighting, unstable security, and the high threat of terrorist attack and kidnapping.
+Do not travel to Libya due to the dangerous security situation and the high threat of terrorism and kidnapping.

 Do not travel to Libya.

-Do not travel to Libya due to ongoing fighting, unstable security, the high threat of terrorist attack and kidnapping.
-See Safety
+Do not travel to Libya due to the dangerous security situation and the high threat of terrorism and kidnapping.

 Full travel advice: Safety